Skip to main content

 Third party authorisation can be given to someone only to manage the application process.

-If you are a charity, not for profit or other organisation type, the application form must be submitted by someone who is usually responsible for the organisation in legal matters, for example a Trustee, a Treasurer or a President.
+If you are a charity, not for profit or other organisation type, the application must be submitted by someone who is usually responsible for the organisation in legal matters, for example a Trustee, a Treasurer or a President.

-• Energy Saving Trust administers the scheme and are responsible for processing and assessing loan applications including undertaking the credit check.
+• Energy Saving Trust administers the scheme and is responsible for processing and assessing loan applications including undertaking the credit check.
 Applicants will deal with Energy Saving Trust for the loan assessment, offer and payment.

-• There are several credit reference agencies that can be used to check your business’ credit rating.
-If your business is set up as a sole trader or partnership, then the credit check will be done on an individual, so it is important you are aware of your personal credit rating.
+• There are several credit reference agencies that can be used to check your credit rating.
+If your organisation is set up as a sole trader or partnership, then the credit check will be done on an individual, so it is important you are aware of your personal credit rating.

 • If you are contacted about the loan by a third party and have concerns about their authenticity, please call Business Energy Scotland on 0808 808 2268 and our team will be able to advise you.